Derek Kok

 Derek Kok Jing-hung (郭政鴻, born 18 November 1964) is a Hong Kong actor who had worked for TVB from 1986 to 2015.
 He filmed over 70 dramas.
 He is specialised in action and Chinese Kung Fu performance.

 Career

 His career started when he entered the New Talent Singing Awards in 1985.
 Even though he only made it through to the semi-finals, his stage performance, including the acrobatics he demonstrated throughout his performance impressed the folks at TVB.
-He then entered the TVB Artiste Training Class in 1985 and was signed with the station after completion of the program.
+He then entered the TVB Artist Training Class in 1985 and was signed with the station after completion of the program.
 The first notable role he played was Lee Yuen Ba in The Grand Canal.
 He left TVB in 2015 to sign a contract with a mainland Chinese company.
 In 2020, he also signed a contract with Shaw Brothers.

 Personal life

 Between 2007 and 2010, Kok was rumoured to be involved with actress Joyce Tang, but both have insisted to have only been good friends.
 He has been married with his current wife since 2011 and has two daughters.